How does Netflix license TV shows and movies?

 Some things to keep in mind:

-Have a suggestion for a TV show or movie?
-See Suggest TV shows or movies.
+Have a request for a TV show or movie?
+See Request TV shows or movies.